What is DSEI?

 DSEI (Defence & Security Equipment International) is one of the world’s largest arms fairs.
 It is run by Clarion Events, who are headquartered in London, but who also host 24 other arms fairs around the world (alongside other less bloodthirsty events such as the Baby Show).
 DSEI takes place once every two years in September, at ExCel – the huge exhibition centre in London’s Docklands.

-In 2019, DSEI brought together 36,000+ arms buyers and dealers from 114 countries to network and make deals.
-In 2021, governments and military delegations will be browsing the wares of 1,600+ arms companies selling everything from guns and bombs to fighter jets and warships, with live action demos promised to take place in the Royal Victoria Dock.
+In 2023, DSEI brought together 1,600 exhibitors and 45,000 delegates from over 100 countries to network and make deals.
+This year, exhibitors will be selling everything from guns and bombs to fighter jets and warships, with live action demos promised to take place in the Royal Victoria Dock.
+They will be joined by companies selling surveillance equipment, drones, digital technology and other tools of repression to police and state agencies, as Counter Terror Expo takes place alongside DSEI.

-Shutting down a multi-million pound arms fair protected by security fences and police lines, with a huge amount at stake for the organisers and the UK state, might sound like a pretty big ask.
+Shutting down a multi-million pound arms fair protected by security fences and police lines, with a huge amount at stake for the organisers and the UK state might sound like a pretty big ask.
 But it has been done before.

 More recently and closer to home, the Defence, Procurement, Research, Technology and Exportability (DRPTE) arms fair was chased out of Cardiff then Birmingham in 2019, after having been driven from Bristol in 2014.
 Glasgow sank Undersea Defence Technology (UDT) in 2018, with the local council vowing never to host arms fairs in the city again.